 Project Schedule & Logistics

 The construction contract has been awarded to Kirkland Construction.
-Construction began in September 2019 and is expected to be completed in July 2020.
+Construction began in September 2019 and is expected to be completed in the fall of 2020.

 This is a large civil construction project that will involve heavy construction equipment, such as large-scale dozers, excavators and off-road haul trucks.
 In addition, 10 to 20 loads of construction materials (sand, gravel, and riprap) are expected to be imported each day by way of Highway 66 and Hygiene Road.